 Line-up: Not announced yet

-12. Habitat Festival (Bonus)
+11. Habitat Festival (Bonus)

 32 hours of techno without camping

-As mentioned above, the Habitat Festival is a bit different than the other techno festivals in this list: It’s basically a non-stop rave of 32 hours.
-Tickets can be bought for 75€ which makes it the cheapest festival in this list.
-The line-up of this techno festival has been communicated already and can be found here.
-We personally are excited about Marcel Dettman, VTSS, Salute, Kaufmann and Dax J already.
+As mentioned above, the Habitat Festival is a bit different from the other techno festivals in this list: it’s basically a non-stop rave of 32 hours.
+Tickets can be bought for 90€, which makes it the cheapest festival on this list.
+The lineup of this techno festival has been communicated already and can be found here.
+We personally are excited about Ki/Ki Dj Gigola and Mischluft already.
 More names will follow soon.

 Why visit Habitat Festival?